-- Usability lab featuring eye-tracking software allowing you to test the functionality of digital platforms and the user experience. - Computing labs with motion capture studio, extensive hardware and the latest industry-standard software. - Devices lab, giving students the chance to 'field test' their websites and apps on real mobile and tablet devices, as well as through online emulators.
+- A usability lab featuring eye-tracking software, allowing you to test the functionality of digital platforms and the user experience. - Computing labs with a motion capture studio, extensive hardware and the latest industry-standard software. - A devices lab, giving students the chance to 'field test' their websites and apps on real mobile and tablet devices, as well as through online emulators.